How to Get Help with Your Personal Finance Questions in the UK

 8. StepChange

-Established in 1993, StepChange is a registered non-profit organisation that provides free, professional financial advice on debt problems.
-With a mission to help individuals take control of their debt and become debt-free, StepChange offers solutions including debt management plans (DMPs), debt relief orders (DROs), bankruptcy advice, and practical steps towards financial recovery.
-Their advice is available online or by phone.
-They also provide information about budgeting, money and life changes.
+Established in 1993, StepChange is a registered non-profit organisation providing free financial advice on debt issues.
+They aim to help individuals take control of their debts and work towards becoming debt-free.
+Solutions include debt management plans, debt relief orders, and practical steps toward financial recovery.
+Their services are available online or by phone, covering budgeting and money management.

 Pros